divad1196/OdooRPC/README.md

    );
    ```

-   This will automatically authenticate the user and retrieve it's uid.
+   This will automatically authenticate the user and retrieve it's uid which is needed for most of the queries.
    The uid is related to the database, it is stored into the RPC client.
-   It can be force using **forceUid**, and currently, this is the only way to use the librairy.

 2. use **raw_query** method

    This will return the request body as a string.